cal-itp/data-infra/airflow/README.md

 ## Structure

 The DAGs for this project are stored and version controlled in the `dags` folder.
 Each DAG has its own `README` with further information about its specific purpose and considerations.
+We use [gusty](https://github.com/pipeline-tools/gusty) to simplify DAG management.

+Each DAG folder contains a [`METADATA.yml` file](https://github.com/pipeline-tools/gusty#metadata) that contains overall DAG settings, including the DAG's schedule (if any).

 The logs are stored locally in the `logs` folder.
 You should be unable to add files here but it is gitkeep'ed so that it is avaliable when testing and debugging.